Policy update

 The euro (€).
 Latvia switched to the euro in 2014.
 If you're visiting Riga or any other part of the country, you'll use euros just like in many other Schengen countries.
 Before switching to the euro, the currency in Latvia was the Latvian lats.

-When traveling to Latvia, major debit cards are widely accepted – especially at touristic locations such as hotels or downtowns.
+When traveling to Latvia, major debit cards are widely accepted, especially at touristic locations such as hotels or downtown neighborhoods.
 However, many smaller shops and restaurants, especially outside of tourist areas, may not accept debit cards, so it’s best to have some cash on you when traveling through Latvia.

 Liechtenstein uses the Swiss franc (CHF), sharing its currency with neighboring Switzerland.